-Each headset shall include a procedure for checking that the send level results in the Send Loudness Rating (SLR) being within +/- 3 dB of the objective SLR for the network interface of the device to which the headset is attached (+5 to +14 dB for a digital interface and +2 to +11 dB for a PSTN analogue interface).
-This procedure shall be documented by the supplier/manufacturer and verified by the test laboratory as producing a compliant SLR.
-The procedure shall be included in the results of the PTC 208 test report.
+- (a) A method of adjusting the level (preferably by a switched attenuator which is not easily accessible to the user, so that once the send level is set, it stays set, and is not subject to drift) - (b) A procedure for checking that the send level results in the Send Loudness Rating (SLR) being within +/- 3 dB of the objective SLR for the network interface of the device to which the headset is attached (+5 to +14 dB for a digital interface and +2 to +11 dB for a PSTN analogue interface).
+This procedure shall be documented by the supplier/manufacturer, and verified by the test laboratory as producing a compliant SLR.

-This is particularly important, as the user of the headset cannot directly know how loud or quiet the call might sound to the person on the other end of a call.
+• This is particularly important, as the user of the headset cannot directly know how loud or quiet the call might sound to the person on the other end of a call.